 - 1. Must have an unweighted 2.5 high school G.P.A. or higher or pass a GC placement indicator or other form of evaluation determined by the college. - 2.
 Must be on track to graduate. - a.
 All service-learning hours must be completed or on track to be completed. - b.
 Designated College and Career Ready (CCR), or on track to be CCR. - 3.
 Must have satisfactory attendance and discipline record, pending administrative review.

-GCPS will not pay any costs (tuition, fees, and/or books) to retake a failed course.
+GCPS will not pay any costs (tuition, fees, and/or books) to retake a failed course, nor pay any expenses outside of the defined school calendar year.

 Proposed Sequence for Laker Institute Arts & Sciences: Math/Science Degree Pathway